Welcome to the Janison Insights help portal

 Example or practice tests

-Example or practice tests are used to allow open access to a test.
-The objective of these tests is to provide test-takers with a grasp of Janison test features and enable them to familiarise themselves with the functionalities of various item types.
-Anyone with the appropriate link will be able to undertake the test.
+Example or practice tests allow open access to a test.
+The objective of these tests is to provide test-takers with an understanding of Janison test features and enable them to familiarise themselves with the functionalities of various item types.
+Anyone with the appropriate link can undertake the test.

 View sample tests in action